I Know This Much Is True (miniseries): Critical response

-On Rotten Tomatoes, the miniseries holds an approval rating of 74% based on 57 reviews.
+On Rotten Tomatoes, the miniseries holds an approval rating of 74% based on 57 reviews, with an average rating of 7.0/10.
 The website's critical consensus reads, "I Know This Much is Trues relentlessly grim plotting makes it a difficult watch, but the strength of Mark Ruffalo's dual performances is enough to make it a dark tale worth tuning into."
 On Metacritic, it has a weighted average score of 66 out of 100 based on 29 reviews, indicating "generally favorable reviews".

 Writing for The A.V.
 Club, Ines Bellina rated the series a B−, praising Ruffalo's performance but criticizing it for not being enjoyable to watch and summing it up as "an uneven journey, overwhelming in its self-indulgent trauma... [but] Against all odds, it ends on a more heartfelt and hopeful note than the preceding six hours would lead you to believe."